Immunofixation by Electrophoresis (Urine)

 This test separates and measures proteins in your urine.
 It looks for an abnormal

-An M-protein is a type of abnormal immunoglobulin made by plasma cells, a kind of
+An M-protein is a type of abnormal immunoglobulin made by plasma cells.
+Plasma cells

-white blood cell.
-Your body uses immunoglobulins to make antibodies that help attack
+are a kind of white blood cell.
+Your body uses immunoglobulins to make antibodies

 This test uses an electric current to push proteins in a urine sample through a special

 gel.
-This is the electrophoresis portion.
-The lab treats the gel to keep only certain
+This is electrophoresis.
+The lab treats the gel to keep only certain proteins.

 Why do I need this test?

-You might have this test if your healthcare provider suspects that you have one of
+You may need this test if your healthcare provider thinks you have a health condition

-Multiple myeloma is a type of cancer that develops when abnormal plasma cells build
+Multiple myeloma is a type of cancer that causes abnormal plasma cells to build up

-up in bone marrow.
-As a result, many bones develop tumors, and the bone marrow can't
+in bone marrow.
+As a result, many bones grow tumors.
+When this happens, the bone marrow

-do its normal job, which is to make different blood cells.
+can't do its normal job of making different blood cells.
 Symptoms of multiple myeloma

-Primary amyloidosis develops when a substance called amyloid gathers in clumps in
+Primary amyloidosis causes a substance called amyloid to gather in clumps in your

-your organs.
+organs.
 Amyloid is made of fragments of antibody protein.
-When amyloid gathers
+When amyloid gathers in

-in organs, such as the kidneys, lungs, heart, or brain, it can damage them.
-Sometimes
+organs, such as the kidneys, lungs, heart, or brain, it can damage them.
+Some people

 Waldenstrom macroglobulinemia is a rare type of non-Hodgkin lymphoma, which is a kind

 of cancer.
-It's caused by high levels of monoclonal immunoglobulin M, or IgM.
+It's caused by high levels of monoclonal immunoglobulin M (IgM).
 Symptoms

 What other tests might I have along with this test?